-Women and young girls who menstruate are ostracized from basic activities, like eating certain foods, or socializing, all over the world.
+People who menstruate are ostracized from basic activities, like eating certain foods or socializing, all over the world.
 The cultural shame attached to menstruation and a shortage of resources stop women from going to school and working every day.
-Period poverty is the lack of access to sanitary products, menstrual hygiene education, toilets, hand washing facilities, and, or, waste management.
+Period poverty is the lack of access to sanitary products, menstrual hygiene education, toilets, handwashing facilities, or waste management.

 Inadequate menstrual hygiene is not a unique problem women in the US face.
 It affects populations in the developed and developing world, and women living in poverty are especially vulnerable.

 Here’s everything you need to know about this serious human rights concern.

 3 Key Things to Know About Period Poverty

 - Poor menstrual hygiene can cause physical health risks and has been linked to reproductive and urinary tract infections.